ENJOYING A ROMANTIC EVENING WALK IN SHOREHAM-BY-SEA

 We thoroughly enjoyed the walk,

-only one thing missing: a good sampling of food from a traditional pub.
+with only one thing missing: a good sampling of food from a traditional pub.

 As pubs and restaurants were still closed at the time of visit,